rehan1909/Amazon-Devops-Project/DevopsProject2-main/README.md

 4. Push to the branch
 5. Open a pull request

-## 📞 Support
+## 📞 Contact

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For contact mail:mohdrihan1909@gmail.com

 ---
 ⭐ Star this repository if you find it helpful!